 Money and budget: The third most important factor to travel.

 Update: This article was originally written by Dennis as an estimate.
 Scott updated the numbers with the actual cost of his trip around the world on a bicycle between 2001-2005, so I think everything got more expensive.
 Below you can read about how we estimated the cost of riding a bicycle around the world.
-Also see the supply list and tips and tricks for info about what to do with your money.
+Also, see the supply list and tips and tricks for info about what to do with your money.
 And one word of advice, I wish I would have spent more money on local cultural highlights, like food, tours, museums, et cetera.
 I was a cheapskate and afraid I’d run out of money.

 Daily expenses: meals, lodging, bike repairs, etc.